 Weehawken Creative Arts was founded in 2004 by Susie Opdahl, a creative dynamo who retired to Ouray from Oregon with her husband, Jim, in the late ‘90s.
 Susie had a vision to actively engage her new community and help it prosper by creating a program that would offer arts education opportunities for locals and visitors alike.
 With the help of a dedicated board of directors, her idea found fertile ground and soon grew from dream to reality in the form of a new nonprofit organization.

 Today, our programs are offered in Ridgway, Ouray, Montrose and Silverton and we regularly draw students from those communities and beyond for both classes and our signature special events.

-The Mission of Weehawken Creative Arts is to provide quality arts education and personal growth programs to the visitors and residents of Ouray County year-round.
+The Mission of Weehawken Creative Arts is to provide high-quality arts education and personal growth programs within our community year round.

 Our Vision is that Weehawken Creative Arts is a sustainable organization that acts as a conduit for creativity within our community.

 Board of Directors

 - Katie Link Member at Large